 The University of Southampton Supercomputing facility is called Iridis.
-Currently the University is running two Iridis supercomputers at the same time making it one of the top supercomputing sites in the UK.
+Currently the University is running two generations of Iridis supercomputers at the same time making it one of the top University owned supercomputing sites in the UK.
 The facility is open to research students and members of academic staff from any Faculty, who has the need for compute resources substantially greater than a standard PC.
-In addition, we have a dedicated Lyceum cluster intended mainly for undergraduate and MSc project work.
+In addition, Iridis hosts the Lyceum service that offers access for undergraduate and MSc project work.

 - the most powerful academic supercomputer in England;

 - the second largest academic computational facility in the UK behind National Facility;

 - in Top 15 academic computational facilities in Europe;

 - in Top 30 academic computational facilities in the World;

 - 4 high-memory nodes with 32 cores and 256 GB of RAM;

 - 24 Intel Xeon Phi Accelerators (25 TFlops);